router-protocol/bitcoin-streamer/Readme.md

 3. **Health Check for service**
 `curl http://localhost:8903/health`

-#### When restarting streamer, if .env file has START_BLOCK provided, streamer will start from the given START_BLOCK again.
+#### When restarting streamer, the streamer will start from the lastSyncedBlock from the db.
-#### If you wish to run from the lastSyncedBlock from the db, remove the START_BLOCK from .env and Run Docker Swarm Script
+#### If you wish to run from a particular block, you can edit the lastSyncedBlock in the chainStates collection from your db and Run Docker Swarm Script again.

+#### Do not delete chainState collection in order to avoid losing the lastSyncedBlock number.
+If lost you can add block number from which you want to start in START_BLOCK in env.

 # Setting Up a Bitcoin Node with Transaction Indexing